Juank0621/computer_vision/README.md

 # 🎞️ Computer Vision Projects 📸

 Welcome to my **Computer Vision** repository!
-Here, you'll find a collection of projects focused on exploring advanced techniques in computer vision, covering tasks such as classification, segmentation, and transfer learning.
+Here, you'll find a collection of labs focused on exploring advanced techniques in computer vision, covering tasks such as classification, segmentation, and transfer learning.

 My goal is to apply state-of-the-art models and develop creative solutions that bridge theory and practice in fields like artificial intelligence and deep learning. 🚀